A-Maugli/Ledger-Safe-Backup/doc/ledger_safe_backup_example.md

 # Ledger Safe Backup - example

-## Write a DVD with the image of a safe OS.
+## Write a DVD with the image of a secure OS
 E.g. for Tails, see instructions here: https://tails.net/install/index.en.html

-Burning Tails on a DVD,
+Burning Tails to a DVD,
 https://tails.net/install/dvd/index.en.html

 ## Boot Tails from DVD

-## Open a terminal window, generate OTP, OTP checksum
+## Open a terminal window, generate OTP and OTP checksum
 ```
 otp=`openssl rand -hex 96`
 echo $otp